brihernandez/MouseFlight/README.md

 Transform of the camera itself.
 Only used as reference for rotating the MouseAim transform relative to the screen.

 # Changelog

+### 1.3 (May 14 2019)
+- Fixed bug where demo plane Roll property reported pitch instead of roll.

 ### 1.2 (May 11 2019)
 - Added free look enabled by holding the C key